-This means that after a Kintone maintenance update, there's a possibility that your code won't be able to run if you are using the getElementById() method.
-If you use the kintone.app.getHeaderMenuSpaceElement() method, you won't need to worry about the kintone updates affecting how your code works.
+This means that after a Kintone maintenance update, there's a possibility that uploaded code won't be able to run if it is using the getElementById() method.
+Using the kintone.app.getHeaderMenuSpaceElement() method is not affected by Kintone updates and users will not need to be worried about changes to DOM structure .

 We hope you found this useful - we will be bringing out more tips to code with Kintone!